Jodi Arias death penalty proceedings postponed until May 15

 Nurmi has argued that the one-time waitress snapped in the "sudden heat of passion" in the moments between a photograph she took showing Alexander alive and taking a shower, and a subsequent picture of his apparently dead body covered in blood.

-(Writing by Tim Gaynor; Editing by Cynthia Johnston, Toni Reinhold and Richard Chang)
+(Writing by Tim Gaynor; Editing by Cynthia Johnston, Toni Reinhold and Xavier Briand)